 Create a briefing template:

-- Go to the event concerned from the Launchpad.
+- Open the event from the Launchpad.

-- Go to ‘Briefings’ and click ‘briefing templates’ in the menu on the left.
+- Go to ‘Briefings’ and click ‘Briefing templates’ in the menu on the left.

-- Click ‘Add briefing template’.
+- Click ‘Add new briefing template’.

 - Name the template and if necessary, you can add a description.
+These are for internal use only.

 - Click ‘Add template’ to create the template.